 Disney DAS pass registration

-Previously, there were two options for registering for a DAS pass at Disney parks: in person or online ahead of time.
+Previously, there were two options for registering for a DAS pass at Disney parks: in-person or online ahead of time.
 Now, under the new guidelines, you must register online and via a Zoom video call anywhere from 2-30 days before your visit.

-With DAS Advance Planning Service you talk to a Guest Relations agent via zoom within 2-30 days of your visit.
+With DAS Advance Planning Service you talk to a Guest Relations agent via Zoom within 2-30 days of your visit.
 You don’t make a reservation for this call.
 It’s much like calling customer service and waiting for an agent to become available to help you.
 They have direct links on the websites linked above to make your Zoom call.

 Insider tip: Because you’ll need to wait until an agent is available, ensure you have enough time to wait and try to make your call earlier in the day to avoid a longer wait time.

-Once an agent is available, they will ask a series of questions.
+- Once an agent is available, they will ask a series of questions.
 They do not ask for personal health-related information though.
 The person applying for the DAS pass needs to be present on the call.

-You should tell them why you feel you or your child will have difficulty waiting in line and/or why waiting in line would make it difficult to manage your condition.
-And, you are requesting a DAS pass to ensure you can mange blood sugars effectively and safely while visiting the park.
+- You should tell them why you feel you or your child will have difficulty waiting in line and/or why waiting in line would make it difficult to manage your condition.
+And, you are requesting a DAS pass to ensure you can manage blood sugars effectively and safely while visiting the park.

-You’ll also be asked to confirm the names of everyone in your party in addition to the person requesting the DAS pass.
+- You’ll also be asked to confirm the names of everyone in your party in addition to the person requesting the DAS pass.

 Making your DAS pass reservations

-Once approved for DAS, your agent will help you pre-select up to two attraction reservations for each day of your visit.
+If approved for DAS, your agent will help you pre-select up to two attraction reservations for each day of your visit.
 (These will then also populate in your MyDisney Experience App as well.)

-You can view the list of DAS pass eligible attractions online for both Disney World and Disney Land.
+You can view the list of DAS pass-eligible attractions online for both Disney World and Disney Land.

 How to use DAS pass once inside the park